-The reverse link width you define in the AMBA Designer GUI defines the data width of the interface.
+The reverse link width you define in the AMBA Designer GUI or the CoreLink Creator GUI defines the data width of the interface.

 AXI stream flow control interface

 Provided QVN is enabled, the number of response channels, that is, AW, AR, and W multiplied by the number of virtual networks, defines the data width of the interface.